Who was, am, will I be?

 But then another marker on the path.
 About a year after having my first meal, I went to visit a friend in London and by chance met up with Dickon, who did the massage training in Ayurvedic Yoga Massage with me at The Sanctuary in Thailand.
 I told him about my experiences and my intentions of moving into that field and he asked me if I knew Gabriel Cousins.
 I was not aware, but keen on finding out, so I looked it up on the internet.
 And there it was: Kitchen Apprenticeship Program to become a Spiritual Life Food Instructor at one of the Worlds Pioneer and major research centers in Living Raw Foods and Spiritual Nutrition: The Tree of Life.

-I quit my job, applied for the program again, moved to Berlin and went to Patagonia, Arizona to do what I can call the most changing experience of my life: a three month training to become a Spiritual Life Food Instructor.
+I quit my job, applied for the program again, moved to Berlin and went to Patagonia, Arizona to do what I can call the most changing experience of my life: a three month training to become a Raw Food Chef and Trainer.

-So here I am, a Spiritual Life Food Instructor, Raw Food Chef and Ayurvedic Yoga Massage Therapist with a past of being an Information Management Specialist, trying to make this world a better place by sharing my experiences with anyone who is interested in living a healthier, sustainable life-style, more in line with nature, connected to earth and most important of all doing this while having fun and finding happiness, because only, if you are happy and truly love yourself and you have no more enemies within you, you will start to realize friends in everybody.
+So here I am, a Raw Food & Plant Based Chef with a past of being an Information Management Specialist, trying to make this world a better place by sharing my experiences with anyone who is interested in living a healthier, sustainable life-style, more in line with nature, connected to earth and most important of all doing this while having fun and finding happiness, because only, if you are happy and truly love yourself and you have no more enemies within you, you will start to realize friends in everybody.

-Now here a selecion of my personal favourites:
+Now here a selecion of some my personal favourites:

 Favourite leisure activities: